 - Now You Know Where to Eat in Nairobi

 Nairobi, the magical capital of Kenya, is a bustling metropolis with a mix of urban settlements, wildlife centers, and historical attractions.
 A few minutes from the city center, you can explore a national park, visit museums, and experience local culture in markets.
+It has some pretty decent clubs and cafes, too.

 15 Best Restaurants in Nairobi